wei120698598/res-shrink-gradle-plugin/README.md

 # Config Webp Plugin
-You can set some options for webp plugin.
+You can set some options for webp-gradle-plugin.

 ```groovy
     webpOptions{